ABIF-McGill/YCharOS_IF_characterization/README.md

 After segmentation, and within the same script, we reload each "cp_mask" image and run an erode function on each mask, and save a new set of corresponding images with the suffix "filtered_cp_masks".

 These filtered mask images are then imported into Fiji.
 In these images, masks are labeled, in that they each have an individual pixel value corresponding ranging from 1 to the total number of masks detected.
 To help with downstream processing, we generate binary masks in Fiji, by converting to 255 all pixels with a value above 0.
 This makes it easier to use these masks with functions such as "Analyze Particles" and most selection functions.
+We then obtain two images, one with binary masks of WT cells, one with binary masks of KO cells.